NHL All-Star Skills: Barzal nips McDavid to win Fastest Skater

 New York Rangers winger Chris Kreider came in third at 13.509, just ahead of Buffalo Sabres center Jack Eichel (13.540) and Colorado Avalanche center Nathan MacKinnon (13.895).

-The St. Louis Blues’ Jordan Binnington, in front of his home fans, won the Save Streak competition in which goalies vying for the longest run of saving skaters’ penalty-shot attempts.
+The St. Louis Blues’ Jordan Binnington, in front of his home fans, won the Save Streak competition, in which goalies vie for the longest run of saving skaters’ penalty-shot attempts.

 Binnington posted a streak of 10 to top the Tampa Bay Lightning’s Andrei Vasilevskiy (nine), the Toronto Maple Leafs’ Frederik Andersen (seven), the Washington Capitals’ Braden Holtby (five) and the Vancouver Canucks’ Jacob Markstrom (five).

 One of the shots Binnington stopped came from San Jose Sharks center Tomas Hertl, who was wearing a Justin Bieber mask.
 Earlier this month, Bieber accepted a challenge from Binnington to oppose him in a competition of 10 penalty shots.
-The data and site of Bieber vs. Binnington have yet to be determined.
+The date and site of Bieber vs. Binnington have yet to be determined.

 “Everybody loved it, and I can say I was Justin Bieber for a few seconds,” Hertl said.